markuptitan/ACN-syllabus/content/topics/solo-learn/sql/introduction-to-sql/1-getting-started-with-sql/_index.md

 tags:
 - sql
 - solo-learn
-title:Solo Learn - Introduction to SQL - 1 Getting Started with SQL
+title: Solo Learn - Introduction to SQL - 1 Getting Started with SQL
 ---

 Complete the above-mentioned module on Solo Learn.